Learning Counterfactual Distributions via Kernel Nearest Neighbors

-\emph{Improving computational complexity:} The computational complexity of $\kerNN$ can be relaxed by using distribution compression techniques~\cite{dwivedi2021generalized, dwivedi2021kernel,shetty2021distribution}.
+\emph{Improving computational complexity}: The computational complexity of $\kerNN$ can be relaxed by using distribution compression techniques~\cite{dwivedi2021generalized, dwivedi2021kernel,shetty2021distribution}.
 Kernel based distribution compression, kernel thinning~\cite{dwivedi2021kernel}, is especially fit for compressing measurements $X_{1:n}(i, t)$ used in $\kerNN$.
-When constructing row metric $\rho_{i, j}$ for $\kerNN$, measurements contribute through $\mmd$ distance, and the average of measurements within neighborhood are evaluated by the $\mmd$ metric.
-This implies $\kerNN$ constructed from the $\sqrt{n}$ sub-samples of $X_{1:n}(i, t)$ selected by kernel thinning would exhibit a similar guarantee under suitable additional assumptions.
-Thus, if we combine kernel thinning with \kerNN,\ we can speed up the overall runtime from $O(NTn^2d)$ to $O(NTn(d+\log ^3 n))$ without suffering real degradation in error.
+If we use $\sqrt{n}$ sub-samples of $X_{1:n}(i, t)$ selected by kernel thinning, in principle it should result in similar guarantees to what we have under suitable additional assumptions.
+Thus, if we combine kernel thinning with \kerNN,\ we can speed up the overall runtime from $O(NTn^2d)$ to $O(NTn(d+\log ^3 n))$ without hopefully suffering a real degradation in error.

-Other lines of future work includes a rigorous comparison of our method to existing scalar matrix completion methods~\cite{dwivedi2022counterfactual,agarwal2023causal} when it comes to inference in the means~(e.g. coverage rate, width of interval).
-Such comparison is motivated as distribution learning automates downstream tasks such as learning the mean and the uncertainty surrounding it.
-Lastly, relaxed assumptions on latent factors~(e.g. dependent column factors) allow our model to explain a wider range of data.
-Exploring modifications of our method or devising an improved analysis technique to tackle relaxed latent factor assumptions are subjects of future work.

-\part{Appendix}
+\begin{appendix}